 Is cannabinol (CBN) safe?

 Until significant, well-controlled clinical trials of CBN are conducted in humans, it is not appropriate for any amount of CBN to be used in humans of any age, for any purpose.
-Cannabinoids are highly active chemical compounds, and while they may ultimately prove beneficial in treating disease, specific formulations, dosing regimens and delivery systems will need to be developed and thoroughly tested in clinical studies before it would be reasonable to contemplate therapeutic administration.
-It is much too early to speculate on what levels of CBN would be safe and effective and it could be dangerous to experiment on yourself or your child prior to the aforementioned research and clinical testing having been completed.
-Attempts to guess a safe level, form or method of administration of CBN could prove dangerous and is not advised at this point in time.
+While certain cannabinol may ultimately prove beneficial in treating disease, specific formulations, dosing regimens and delivery systems will need to be developed and thoroughly tested in clinical studies before it would be reasonable to contemplate therapeutic administration.
+It is much too early to speculate on what levels of CBN would be safe and effective.

 Learn more about the role of cannabinoids in the treatment of glaucoma.

-One key goal is to produce cannabinoids identical to those produced naturally in the plant, as it is believed that these natural structures may confer better safety and efficacy than non-bioidentical cannabinoids.
+One key goal is to produce cannabinoids identical to those produced naturally in the plant.
 Biosynthesis or chemical synthesis of CBN may provide a reliable, consistent, scalable and compliant process compared to the variability and complexity associated with the extraction and purification of pure cannabinoids from the plant.
 In addition, we believe the costs associated with the large carbon footprint of greenhouses or exterior fields in combination with the security requirements, use of pesticides, fertilizers and variability in growth and expression of the target compound at a highly consistent level in the plant make the biosynthetic approach a more economically sound and socially responsible strategy from our perspective.

 Currently, CBN is not available as an active pharmaceutical ingredient (API) in any approved drug product for any disease indication.